 How to Get to Siem Reap

-Siem Reap is located in northwestern Cambodia and is the gateway to Angkor Archaeological Park.
-Siem Reap International Airport is about 7 km (4 mi) outside of town.
-There are no direct flights to Siem Reap, so you will need to fly into one of Asia’s major cities first.
-Most travelers transfer planes in Bangkok, Phnom Penh, or Ho Chi Minh City.
+Siem Reap, located in northwestern Cambodia, serves as the gateway to the iconic Angkor Archaeological Park.
+Siem Reap International Airport is conveniently situated about 7 km (4 mi) from the city center.
+While there are no direct flights to Siem Reap from most international locations, travelers can easily connect through major Asian hubs like Bangkok, Phnom Penh, or Ho Chi Minh City.

 When to Visit Siem Reap